PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 We can now build the game and test it out.
-You will be able to move your tank around the scene.
-While controlling the opponent, you will notice the logs being printed to your editor console:
+You'll be able to move your tank around the scene.
+While controlling the opponent, you'll notice the logs being printed to your editor console:

 ![](img/RTGame/20.png)

-<q>**Tip!** If you want to check the packets being received by opponents you can also do this with a Debug.Log().
-With your game set to be a development build, you can print Debug.LogError() to a small console that will appear your game.</q>
+<q>**Tip!** If you want to check the packets being received by opponents, you can also do this with a Debug.Log().
+With your game set to be a development build, you can print Debug.LogError() to a small console that will appear in your game.</q>

 ### Updating Tank Positions